MantaBots27318/sessions-management/doc/google-configuration.rst

 3. Create the oauth client ID for the app, with the following parameters :
     * Application type : Web Application
     * Authorized redirect URIs : https://mantabots.org
+    * Retrieve the secret and store it in a safe place

 .. image:: google-user.png

-4. Store the client ID and client secret in a safe place

 Retrieving API access credentials
 =================================